 Let’s be honest.
 Divorce is painful, even when it’s amicable.
 It hurts you emotionally, and there is no way to escape from this fact.

 To get started, it is important to understand what assets and/or liabilities must be divided and renamed.
-The goal is to eliminate any financial ties to your soon-to-be ex.
-The below are a few of the “majors” and suggestions as to how to separate them.
+The goal is to eliminate any financial ties to your soon-to-be-ex.
+Below are a few of the “majors” and suggestions as to how to separate them.

 Property includes automobiles, homes, and furniture, in addition to possessions.
 The general rule in divorce is that each person is entitled to an equitable or fair distribution of the property.